The Instruments

 in their mobility, the wide variety of percussive

-colors that are possible, and the fact that you must accept
+available and the fact that you must accept

 in the notation.
 Every lyde